icco/genidi/README.md

   - Toggle steps on/off for each channel
   - Adjust BPM (tempo) in real-time
   - Change MIDI notes per channel
-  - Create, open, and delete MIDI files
+  - Create and open MIDI files
 - **Keyboard-driven**: Fully navigable with keyboard shortcuts

 ## Installation